 To ensure that personal and sensitive data remains secure, no one will be permitted to enter such data into unauthorised generative AI tools or chatbots.

-If personal and/or sensitive data is entered into an unauthorised generative AI tool, Clifton All Saints Academy will treat this as a data breach, and will follow the personal data breach procedure outlined in appendix 1.
+If personal and/or sensitive data is entered into an unauthorised generative AI tool, the School will treat this as a data breach and will follow the personal data breach procedure outlined in Appendix 1.